 Medical marijuana is legal in the state of Ohio.
 If an attorney can show that their client had a medicinal reason for carrying drugs, they should be able to get the prosecution to drop the case.

 Need an Experienced Drug Possession Lawyer?
-Contact Koenig & Owen, LLC
+Contact James D. Owen, LLC

-The lawyers here at Koenig & Owen, LLC, have been defending the people of Columbus against their drug crimes charges for years.
+The lawyers here at James D. Owen, LLC, have been defending the people of Columbus against their drug crimes charges for years.
 If you would like to have us help you fight back against your possession charge, just give us a call or send us a message online today.